leyantong/Trackify/README.md

 - **Models and Fields.xlsx**: Spreadsheet containing the fields required for defining Mongoose models.
 - **Track Import Test.xlsx**: Sample spreadsheet used for testing the import process.

-Certainly!
-Here's how you can include instructions for creating a MongoDB database:

----

 ## Installation

 ### 1. Clone the Repository